BANKA2017/twitter-monitor/apps/web_push/readme.md

 ### Config

-Most of the settings will be filled in by the script.
-Before using the script, you only need to enter `screen_name`, `password` and `authentication_secret`
+Most of the settings will be automatically filled in by the script.
+Before running the script, you only need to edit the values for `twitter.screen_name`, `twitter.password`, and `twitter.authentication_secret`.

+If you are unable to sign in using the script, you can sign in through your browser, then copy the `auth_token` and `ct0` values from your cookies.
+Afterward, set these values in `twitter.cookies.auth_token` and `twitter.cookies.ct0`.

 #### path